intel/dffml/master/_sources/contributing/consoletest.md.txt

 ## Example

-We can run `consoletest` on a file by invoking it as a Python module.
+Each `.rst`, `.md`, .etc file will get it's own temporary directory in which the test will run.

-If you want to see what will get parsed before it's run, add the `--parse` command line flag.
-This will dump the parsed directives as JSON without running.
+One "test" is the running of all directives in a file marked with the `:test:` option.

-We can run all the ReStructuredText directives with `:test:` options by passing the file with the directives as an argument to the CLI.
-A temporary directory will be created in which the test will run.
+We can run `consoletest` on a file by invoicing it as a Python module.
+We'll test the following command in this document by running:

 ```console
 $ python -m dffml.util.testing.consoletest dffml/util/testing/consoletest/README.md